 Select which social channels to market based on your target customer.
 Audiences vary by channel, so make sure you focus your efforts in the right place.

 Develop a social media plan to ensure your marketing aligns with your overall business goals.
-Use the SMART framework (specific, measurable, attainable, relevant and timely) to outline content and goals you wish to reach.
+Use the SMART framework (specific, measurable, attainable, relevant, and timely) to outline the content and goals you wish to reach.

 PR is one of the most effective ways to market your business.
 People love a good story, so make sure there’s one behind your brand.
-Whether it’s about your supply chain, your founders or what your product represents, a coherent story piques people’s interest and sticks in their mind.
+Whether it’s about your supply chain, your founders, or what your product represents, a coherent story piques people’s interest and sticks in their minds.

-Email marketing may not be the most effective strategy when starting out, since people are unlikely to open an email about a coffee shop they don’t yet know about.
+Email marketing may not be the most effective strategy when starting, since people are unlikely to open an email about a coffee shop they don’t yet know about.
 Plus it would be hard in the early stages to put together a comprehensive email list.

 This strategy is better suited to when you’re more settled in, and you’ve started building a solid customer base.